 The Canada Research Chairs program was created by the federal government in 2000 to attract and retain top researchers.
 Tier 1 and Tier 2 CRCs are nominated by universities, but must also be confirmed by their peers as being exceptional researchers and potential leaders — even world leaders — in their field.
-There are seven Canada Research Chair holders at Brock, with more to be nominated in 2019-2020.
+There are eight Canada Research Chair holders at Brock, with more to be nominated in 2020-2021.
 In total, Brock University has 13 Canada Research Chair allocations.

-As Canada Research Chair in Human Dimensions of Water Resources and Water Resilience, Baird is studying a “new water paradigm,” a view that recognizes the complex interactions between freshwater social and ecological systems that are constantly being influenced by internal and external forces.
+As Canada Research Chair in Human Dimensions of Water Resources and Water Resilience, Dr. Baird is studying a “new water paradigm,” a view that recognizes the complex interactions between freshwater social and ecological systems that are constantly being influenced by internal and external forces.
 “I’m interested in management and governance approaches that incorporate ideas of resilience: the ability to adapt and change to support human and ecosystem well-being.”

-Tier 1 CRC in Plant Biotechnology, came to Brock in 2001 from the biotech giant Novartis, in North Carolina’s Research Triangle, where he studied cellular processes and why plants produce unique natural products as a result of gene mutation.
+Tier 1 CRC in Plant Biotechnology, Dr. De Luca came to Brock in 2001 from the biotech giant Novartis, in North Carolina’s Research Triangle, where he studied cellular processes and why plants produce unique natural products as a result of gene mutation.
 His breakthroughs at Brock include increasing the amounts of cancer-fighting drugs generated by the leaf of the tropical Madagascar periwinkle flower.

-Tier 1 CRC in Organic Synthesis and Biocatalysis (biological methods of manufacturing), arrived in 2003 from the University of Florida.
+As Tier 1 CRC in Organic Synthesis and Biocatalysis (biological methods of manufacturing), Dr. Hudlický arrived in 2003 from the University of Florida.
 “I do research on new pain and cancer medicines, research in green chemistry and natural product synthesis.”
 His work includes developing processes to manufacture medicinal agents for pain control and alcohol and drug addiction.